Starsky & Hutch x2note

 - It should also be noted that Anguirus, Rodan, and King Seesar are three of the few monsters Godzilla doesn't kill in the film.

 - Though ultimately averted, Connery was considered being approached to appear in Skyfall as Bond's elderly gamekeeper.
-It was deemed too distracting.
+It was deemed too distracting, plus Connery had retired from acting by this time; the role instead went to Albert Finney.

 - The film of the Broadway play Once Upon A Mattress featured Carol Burnett, who played Princess Fred (short for Winnifred) in the play, playing the overbearing queen.